 Figure 1.
-Concept System DesignPublication by AIAA
+Concept System Design

 Although mining Rare Earth Elements (REEs) and other resources provided by asteroids may not prove worthwhile at the moment, the economic predictions mostly assume a linear timeline for developing asteroid mining technologies, ignoring the exponential growth occurring all across the commercial space industry.
 Right now, resources are limited to scientific samples, regolith as radiation shielding and Three-Dimensional (3D) printing, 3D printing metal elements, and water as fuel and life support.
 Bigger and better telescopes are produced yearly and placed in strategic locations for discovering the full potential of asteroids.
 The growth of commercial space startups indicates the piqued interest in cashing in on the new space race before commercial cash flows are established.
 The conceptual freedom and funding in asteroid mining while best practices need further research and development supports the creation of the following system and encourages further study in the mechanics of the system’s interactions in the space environment.

 The purpose of the netting and anchor subsystems working together was to approach one of the major problems facing asteroid mining, the most efficient way to transport an asteroid.
 After deciding on a solution for capturing the asteroid, the studies on how the locking mechanisms would work after capturing the asteroid followed suit.
 In conjunction with all three critical subsystems, the means to support capturing and locking the asteroid garnered significant attention.
 A system intended for the future needed to reflect its future endeavors so the system was decided to be completely autonomous to eliminate operator error and resources needed in space for humans.
 The intent of the system is to delegate the human role(s) needed for asteroid mining to interface operations from Earth or established bases in space to mitigate financial risk.
 To reduce the complexity of the system and increase its appeal to corporations across the commercial space industry, the system’s design supports integration onto various spacecrafts with a universal design.
 A brief conceptual mission overview describes a typical mission the system is intended for to reduce ambiguity.
 Lastly, the performance specifications and overview of system limitations/benefits validate the system’s design.
-Stepping into each crucial design decision shows the criteria used for effective evaluation and the why’s for credibility assurance.It has been published previously or
+Stepping into each crucial design decision shows the criteria used for effective evaluation and the why’s for credibility assurance.

-The work contains copyright-infringing material or

-An appropriate copyright statement has not yet been selectedIt is the responsibility of the author to obtain any required government or company reviews for their papers in advance of publication.
-Start early to determine if the reviews are required; this process can take several weeks.